Northern Valley Regional High School District

-The Northern Valley Regional High School District is a comprehensive regional public high school district composed of two public high schools serving students in ninth through twelfth grades from Closter, Demarest, Harrington Park, Haworth, Northvale, Norwood and Old Tappan, suburban communities in Bergen County, New Jersey, United States.
+The Northern Valley Regional High School District is a comprehensive regional public high school district composed of two public high schools serving students in ninth through twelfth grades from Closter, Demarest, Harrington Park, Haworth, Northvale, Norwood and Old Tappan, suburban communities in Bergen County, in the U.S. state of New Jersey.
 Students from Rockleigh attend the district as part of a sending/receiving relationship.

-As of the 2020–21 school year, the district, comprised of three schools, had an enrollment of 2,101 students and 234.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.9:1.
+As of the 2023–24 school year, the district, comprised of three schools, had an enrollment of 2,159 students and 236.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.1:1.